NicolaDipintoDev/frontend-assignment/README.md

+# Please note:

+First time with graphqL, Apollo Server/Clinet and Typescript in React, so maybe some pieces of code doesn't follow the best practise.

 # Assignment for Frontend Position

 In Satispay one of the main task for a frontend developer is to build useful interfaces in order to display, search and interact with data.